Oklahoma City, OK

 For many years Lido was the only restaurant I could find that served canh chua, called Hot and Sour Chicken Soup on the menu (not to be confused with Chinese style hot and sour soup).
 This soup, which is a meal in itself, is made with lemon juice for the sour part, red chiles for the hot part, pineapple for a sweet flavor, tomatoes, celery, and bean sprouts for a delicious traditional Vietnamese soup.
 It also comes with catfish or shrimp, but the one with chicken is the version I tried at Lido.
 Although the soup at Lido was good, I cannot say it was the best version of this dish I have had.

 Lido has a Chinese menu, with many of the lunch specials looking as if they are American style and some of the dinner menu items looking more like traditional Chinese food (I have not ordered any of these items on recent visits, though, so that I could give a description of them).
-The Chinese Hot and Sour Soup, though, has been quite good over the years (and a similar version is served at Kim Wah).
+The Chinese Hot and Sour Soup, though, has been quite good over the years (and a similar version was served at Kim Wah).

 While most dishes I have tried at Lido have been better at other restaurants, this is not true of the vermicelli bowls.
 The pork chop also gave me reason to want to return, and I think Lido will always be on my list of notable Vietnamese restaurants.